lorens-osman-dev/cluster/README.md

 ### Before clustering your notes with `Cluster` plugin

 You'll need two folders `CLUSTERS` and `ORPHANS`.
 The `CLUSTERS` folder will contain all linked notes, while the `ORPHANS` folder will contain notes that aren’t linked.

-You can create these folders manually, or they will be created automatically if you click the `Create new cluster` button on the ribbon, This button will check if the `CLUSTERS` and `ORPHANS` folders exist.
-If these folders do not exist, it will create them before creating a new cluster inside the `CLUSTERS` folder.
+You can create these folders manually, or they will be created automatically if you click the `Create new cluster` button on the ribbon, this button will check if the `CLUSTERS` and `ORPHANS` folders exist, if these folders do not exist, it will create them before creating a new cluster inside the `CLUSTERS` folder.

 ### Buttons

-When you open a note from either the `CLUSTERS` or `ORPHANS` folder the `Cluster` plugin displays two sets of buttons.
-One set is specifically for notes in the `CLUSTERS` folder, while the other set is for notes in the `ORPHANS`folder.
+When you open a note from either the `CLUSTERS` or `ORPHANS` folder the `Cluster` plugin displays two sets of buttons, One set is specifically for notes in the `CLUSTERS` folder, while the other set is for notes in the `ORPHANS` folder.

 #### CLUSTERS Buttons